 Please note that neither Michele Simpson nor Mellanie Rollans is available for emergencies.
 In an emergency, whether before or after your baby is born, please contact the delivery suite of the hospital at which you are booked.

 The cost of the care and advice that Michele provides, including one home visit (where possible), is incorporated in your planning and management of pregnancy fee.
-The cost of one dietetics session with Natasha, and the cost of a 3D scan is also included in your planning and management fee.

 Message From Michele Simpson…